-Hillel International's current guidelines are counterproductive to creating real conversations about Israel on campus.
+Hillel International's current standards are counterproductive to creating real conversations about Israel on campus.
 They prevent campus Hillels from inviting co-sponsorship or dialogue with Palestinians, as almost all Palestinian campus groups support the boycott of, divestment from, and sanctions against Israel.
 They also exclude certain Jewish groups, such as Jewish Voice for Peace, from the Hillel community.
-Although individual campus Hillels are not obligated to follow the guidelines, they have been used to pressure Hillels into shutting down open discourse on Israel.
-(For specific instances where this has occurred, see "What are the effects of the current guidelines?" below.)
+(For specific instances where the Hillel International policies have been used to shut down dialogue or exlcude Jewish groups or students, see "What are the effects of the current guidelines?" below.)
+Although the Hillel International policies are called "guidelines," Hillel International has threatened to disaffiliate schools that do not abide by them.

 We believe deeply in the ideal, expressed in Hillel International's mission statement, of a vibrant, pluralistic Jewish community on campus, in which all people, regardless of their religious observance, past Jewish experience, or personal beliefs, are welcome.
 In many ways, Hillel has been remarkably successful at fostering such a pluralistic and inclusive community, bringing together students from different backgrounds to learn from and support one another, as well as to openly debate and discuss their differing views.
 We believe that this pluralism should be extended to the subject of Israel, and that no Jewish group should be excluded from the community for its political views.